Power Out at Home

 - Did you see or hear anything, like a flash, fire or pop?

-9. If your neighbors’ power comes back on but yours does not, please call us again and let us know.
+- If your neighbors’ power comes back on but yours does not, please call us and let us know.
 The problem may be isolated to your house.

-If someone in your household depends on life support, we may be able to prioritize returning power to your address if you’ve called us before the outage occurs.
-If someone in your household depends on life support, call us BEFORE AN OUTAGE at 253-502-8600 so we can make a note of it.
+If someone in your household depends on life support, don’t wait for a power outage to let us know.
+Call us BEFORE AN OUTAGE at 253-502-8600 so we can make a note of it.

 Whose Responsibility Is It?